Madbrad200/AsterieBot-/README.md

 **Can I create a list of favourite decks to pull from?**

 Yes!
 See `?help tarot` - you can use the `addfaves` subcommand to create a list of decks that are your 'faves'.
 You can then pull cards from these decks via `?tarot fave`

+# Privacy Policy

+The only data stored in the bot is 1) Name/id of the servers that the bot is in 2) the bot's prefix in a server 3) user bot settings, such as your tarot embed setting, along with discord ID's associated with these settings.
+Servers are removed from the database once the bot leaves the server.
+None of this is ever shared with anybody other than the sole bot owner (who can be contacted via the support server https://discord.gg/hq8VPdjFPb).